 What’s the best time to die?
-When you’re so old you don’t even now you’re gone.
+When you’re so old you don’t even know you’re gone.

 I want poetry to be easy – it isn’t.
 I expect relationships to be hard – they are.

 Advice to the elderly: Living to a ripe old age is a privilege, and in fact, the odds of being born at all are astronomical.
 So quit your belly-aching.

 The difference between a blowhard and a sage is that the former is a boob while the latter is the opposite.

 If sex with a loved one is holy, then teenage boys are the high priests.